Vector-Norms-Systems/.github/profile/README.md

-## Hi there 👋
+# Hi,

-# simple-website-with-blog
+## Welcome to Vector_Norms aka Venom Systems Dev

-> A simple website with a blog
+> A rising company with the aim of driving smart systems into existing and new code bases.

 `simple-website-with-blog` is a simple [Node.js](https://nodejs.org/) web application for static content that includes a blog.
 It was created as the basis for [my own website](https://dlaa.me/), but everyone is welcome to use it.